Now is a time to storm; why art thou still?

-Fleur has been working for 30 years in the entertainment industry as actress , singer and writer.
+Fleur Dobbins has been working for 30+ years in the entertainment industry as actress, director and writer.
 She has appeared on and off broadway as well as regionally in the US.
-She has appeared in Storm's productions of The Surprise (2015), The Fight & Deconstruction (2017) and The Rainmaker (2018).
-In addition to coaching and directing adults, Fleur is an experienced children's acting coach as well as a certified Early Childhood Music Specialist.
-She is a playwright, has studied Shakespeare at the Royal Academy of Dramatic Art and has a BFA in acting from Southern Methodist University.
+Storm's productions include The Surprise (2015), The Fight & Deconstruction (2017) and The Rainmaker (2018).
+In addition, Fleur is an experienced children's acting coach as well as a certified Early Childhood Music Specialist.
+She is a playwright, has studied Shakespeare at the Royal Academy of Dramatic Art and has a BFA in acting from Southern Methodist University. @fleuralysdobbins/www.fleuralysdobbins.com

 Sawyer Mastrandrea, Operations Manager

 Sawyer has been involved with the Storm Theatre since 2009.
 As Operations Manager for Storm, he makes things happen.
 He has also served as House Manager, Box Office and Asst.
 Stage Manager when needed.
 Primarily an actor, The Storm production of The Time of Your Life was his first professional stage appearance.
 Since then he has been seen in multiple Storm productions, including As You Like It, Arrah-Na-Pogue, and The President to name a few.
 He recently played Dan in Robert Carroll's staged reading of The Believers for The Alchemy Theatre Company of Manhattan at the DR2.
 Training includes Peter Dobbins, Stephen Logan Day, Atlantic Theater School's 2.5 yr conservatory, and Caymichael Patten.